Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 California corbina is often found in very shallow waters searching for sand crabs and clams.
 Use these, especially sand crabs as live bait to catch corbina when surf fishing.
 Sand crabs will give you the best chance of consistently catching corbina in large quantities.
 You can catch sand crabs during the summer using a net or a colander.

 When surf fishing for corbina, look for rip currents, troughs, and deep pockets.
 Corbina can be found in rip currents, troughs, and deep pockets as they go in search of sand crabs.
-Rip currents expose sand crabs as it recedes and corbinas will be in the currents searching for the exposed sand crabs.
+Rip currents expose sand crabs as it recede and corbinas will be in the currents searching for the exposed sand crabs.
 You want to go after the corbinas that are hunting down the sand crabs.

 You can go to the beach when there is low tide to identify the troughs and scallops while they are still exposed.
 When the tide rises later, you will know where the troughs are located and fish those troughs for corbinas there.

 You can also spot deep pockets when the waves crash as they will crash less frequently when riding over a deeper pocket.
 Additionally, the color of the water in deep pockets will be a deeper blue color than the areas around it.
 It will also seem more rippled.
 When you identify a deep pocket, you need to fish for corbina in it.
-A 7-9 foot rod with a 4000 series reel and a 10 to 15-pound line and a Carolina rig can work well for surf fishing California corbina.
+A 7-9 foot rod with a 4000 series reel a 10 to 15-pound line and a Carolina rig can work well for surf fishing California corbina.

 2. Sight-Casting